 At the time, it was a great alternative to steroid creams but it never cured my eczema.

-After experiencing topical steroid withdrawal (TSW), I started researching about the short and long term side effects of these medications.
+After experiencing topical steroid withdrawal (TSW), I started researching the short and long-term side effects of these medications.

 So what is Protopic?

 - chickenpox or shingles

 - stinging, burning, or itching of the skin area being treated

 - skin infection in the area where the medication was applied

 - increased sensitivity of the skin to hot or cold temperatures